Featured Chef Series

 Kumsan Noodle Factory

-Chef Chung, who joined Hawaiian’s in-flight dining program in 2017, will continue his tenure as the featured chef on flights arriving from South Korea.
-An expert in French and Japanese cuisine, he is the owner and chef of Kumsan Noodle Factory, Seoul.
-His culinary excellence has been widely recognized and he has appeared in several notable television programs.
-Feeling a strong personal attachment to Hawai’i, Chung has returned to the islands every year since his first visit over a decade ago.
+Chef Chung is an expert in French and Japanese cuisine.
+Widely recognized for his appearances on notable television shows, he is the owner and chef of Kumsan Noodle Factory in Seoul.
+Chef Chung joined Hawaiian’s in-flight dining program in 2016 and will continue his tenure as the featured chef on flights arriving from South Korea.
+Chung has a strong personal attachment to Hawaii and has returned to the islands nearly every year since his first visit over a decade ago.

 Eric OtoChef de Cuisine